0xcabrex/caddLab/README.md

 - Asynchronous and Synchronous Counters.
 - Accumulator.
 - Multiplier.
-- Moore and Miley Machines.
+- Moore and Mealy Machines.
 - Design of memory block (32x4 RAM).

 The names are in the order in which they have been written in the lab record.